Solar-network/docs/docs/desktop-wallet/introduction-to-solar-rewards.md

 Reward sharing can vary wildly with delegates taking commissions of anywhere from 0-100% of the total rewards.

-You can also view current APN delegates with the official [Delegate Monitor](https://explorer.solar.io/delegate-monitor) inside the [SXP Explorer](https://explorer.solar.io/).
+You can also view current Solar delegates on the [Delegates](https://explorer.solar.org/delegates) page inside the [SXP Explorer](https://explorer.solar.org/).

 ## Becoming a Delegate

 Some SXP holders want to be more directly involved and participate in the network themselves, rather than delegate their influence to a third party.
-We highly encourage anyone who is interested in becoming a delegate to read our full guides on [How to Register or Resign a Delegate](https://solar.dev/docs/desktop-wallet/user-guides/how-to-register-or-resign-delegate) and [Installing a Core Node](/docs/core/installation/intro) to get started.
+We highly encourage anyone who is interested in becoming a delegate to read our full guides on [How to Register or Resign a Delegate](https://docs.solar.org/desktop-wallet/user-guides/how-to-register-or-resign-delegate) and [Installing a Core Node](/docs/core/installation/intro) to get started.

 <livewire:page-reference path="/docs/desktop-wallet/user-guides/how-to-register-or-resign-delegate" />